When the big day arrives before you know it…

 So we arrive at the airport feeling confident that everything will be smooth sailing for our first destination.
 We weighed our bags and packed absolute essentials for the year.
 We even weighed our checked luggage to make sure we were within the weight limits.
 Except for one small thing… we didn’t weigh our carry-on luggage.
 We assumed that all carry-on luggage adheres to the international standards…

 Time to reorganize our stuff.
-Good thing we arrived early to the airport.
+Good thing we arrived early at the airport.
 Now we know, most Asian airlines have weight restrictions that are about 3kg less than the international standards.
 They also take your handbag weight into consideration.
 Seriously… Ugh…

 Another annoying issue is that we downloaded our mobile boarding pass and didn’t bother with a paper copy because come on… we are in Canada!